ignatev/sonarqube-developer-azure-aci/README.md

 # sonarqube-developer-azure-aci

 Hack for sonarqube-9 docker image which allows it to be deployed to the Azure Container Instances.
-Tweak elasticsearch for skipping the check for max_map_count:
+Tweak elasticsearch in order to skip the check for max_map_count:

 ```
 ERROR: [1] bootstrap checks failed